NationalSecurityAgency/skills-docs/docs/overview/README.md

 All of that is great, but adding gamification training to an application is extremely expensive and quite time consuming. :drum: roll... here comes the SkillTree Micro-Learning Gamification Platform!!

-SkillTree Platform enables system owners and developers to:
+SkillTree Platform enables trainers, system owners and developers to:
 - Implement gamification training with minimal time and effort (we are talking days!)
 - It provides consistent and innovative solution and it takes the guesswork and maintenance out of implementing gamified user training.
 - SkillTree is Free and Open Source and is released under [Apache 2 License](/overview/#license)